Risheegit/Wekart/Readme.md

 # Wekart

-This is a Django-based web application that allows shopkeepers to manage their orders.
-It includes CRUD functionality, secure login with Google OAuth, and additional features such as tags and favorites.
+This is a Django-based web application [https://wekart-production.up.railway.app/] that allows users to buy and sell items.
+It includes CRUD functionality, secure login with Google OAuth, analytics with Google Analytics 4, hosted with Raleway and additional features such as wishlist, tags and search functionality.

 ## Features

 * Create, Read, Update, and Delete orders
 * Secure login with Google OAuth
+* Analytics with Google Analytics 4
 * Add tags to items to make searching easier
 * Search for items by tag or name
-* Mark orders as favorites for quick access and view on a seperate page
+* Wishlist to view and buy items at a later date

 ## Technology Used

 * Django
-* Tailwind Css
+* Tailwind CSS
+* Postgres SQL
 * Google OAuth
+* Google Analytics
+* Raleway

 ## Setup

+The website can be viewed at https://wekart-production.up.railway.app/[https://wekart-production.up.railway.app/].
-First clone the repository
+To set the website locally, first clone the repository

     git clone https://github.com/Risheegit/Wekart.git
     cd wekart